nipraxis/fall-2022/index.md

 ## When will it be?

-The Spring course will run from the week starting 14th March 2022, to early May.
+The Spring course will run from the week starting 28th March 2022, through May.

 ## Why should I join the pilot?